-The focus of this project is to broaden the computer science curriculum available in Montana's public high schools so that more students are exposed to opportunities within CS.
-Educators from the University of Montana, Montana Tech, Montana State University, and Salish Kootenai College have formed a statewide collaboration to increase the number of teachers qualified to teach computer science in the state and to engage more high school students in various topics and activities within CS.
-To achieve these goals we are:
+The focus of this project is to broaden the computer science curriculum available in Montana's public K12 schools so that more students are exposed to opportunities within CS.
+We have formed a statewide collaboration to increase the number of teachers qualified to teach computer science in the state and to engage more students in various topics and activities within CS.
+To achieve these goals we:

-- Preparing high-school teachers to teach CS topics by offering multiple professional development opportunities.
+- Prepare K12 teachers to teach CS topics by offering multiple professional development opportunities.

-- Providing hands-on and online resources for ongoing professional development.
+- Provide local and online resources for ongoing professional development.

-- Establishing a community of CS K12 teachers around the state.
+- Maintain a community of CS K12 teachers around the state.

-- Focusing on engaging underrepresented groups, women and Native Americans in particular.
+- Focus on engaging underrepresented groups in CS.

-- Using an educational research foundation to build, assess, and inform our ongoing activities.
+- Use educational research foundations to build, assess, and inform our ongoing activities.